Note: This story was originally published in 2022 and has been updated.

 - Bispecific antibodies are a relatively new class of drugs in multiple myeloma.
 One part of the antibody recognizes an antigen on the patient’s own T cells (such as CD3), and the other part of the antibody recognizes an antigen on the myeloma cell (such as BCMA, GPRC5D, or FcHR5).

-Why is teclistamab such a promising treatment for multiple myeloma?
+Why are bispecific antibodies such promising treatments for multiple myeloma?

-Teclistamab is an off-the-shelf therapy that we can give to patients right away.
-Even if teclistamab isn’t completely effective, there are situations where we could give it as a “bridge” therapy while they are awaiting CAR T therapy.
+Bispecific antibodies are a form of off-the-shelf therapy that we can give to patients right away.
+Even if they are not completely effective, there are situations where we could give these drugs as a “bridge” therapy while they are awaiting CAR T therapy.

-Newer trials at MSK and elsewhere are testing teclistamab earlier in the disease process, usually combined with other therapies.
-We are hopeful teclistamab will gain FDA approval sometime in 2022, giving us another effective treatment option for multiple myeloma.
+Newer trials at MSK and elsewhere are testing bispecific antibodies earlier in the disease process, usually combined with other therapies.

 What is your vision for improving treatment for multiple myeloma over the next decade at MSK?